 Letting It Eat Off The Floor

 A dog is like a vacuum cleaner because it will suck up any bits and pieces on the floor.
 You might see this as a good thing – it cuts back on the cleaning – but it’s perilous.
 Some human foods are fatal to dogs and the wrong ingredient might lead to a very large veterinary bill.
 The stuff you need to avoid at all costs is chocolate.
 As far as human food goes, it’s poisonous and a small amount can have terrible consequences.
 Onions are also bad for a pooch’s digestion, while grapes and cherries are choking risks.
 Side note: cherry seeds contain cyanide.
 There’s nothing wrong with feeding your pet human food, but you should be the one to control what goes in its stomach.
+Make sure you know what foods dogs can and can’t eat.
 As soon as you see it picking something up off the floor, take it out of its mouth and make sure it knows it shouldn’t do it again.

 Using Chemical Cleaners